Say Goodbye to Seasonal Allergies: 8 Simple Tips to Follow

 Put on a face mask

 When you can't avoid some allergy triggers, such as when you work in your yard or vacuum, it will prevent allergens from entering your airways.
-About 95% of small particles, including pollen and other allergies, are blocked by an N95 respirator mask, which is readily available at the majority of pharmacies and medical supply stores.
+95% of small particles, including pollen and other allergies, are blocked by an N95 respirator mask, which is readily available at the majority of pharmacies and medical supply stores.

 Keep your indoor and outdoor air clean